 Current State of GPS Trail Play

-As is discussed in the testing write up and each review, positional accuracy is only indirectly related to accuracy in distance and pace.
-Watch based GPS filtering can improve distance and pace performance considerably, but filtering can only do so much with rubbish data.
-With that in mind, positional accuracy remains a pretty good summary of potential GPS running performance (altitude excluded).
+As is discussed in the testing write up and each review, GPS positional accuracy is only indirectly related to accuracy in distance and pace.
+Watch based filtering and accelerometers can improve distance and pace performance considerably, but filtering can only do so much with rubbish data.

 Distance and Altitude Accuracy